alamgirqazi/blog/quotes.md

 <p class="message">

-The easiest way to fail, is to try pleasing everyone."
+"The easiest way to fail, is to try pleasing everyone."
 </p>

 <br>